We offer both in-person, and telehealth video sessions. Please request a session at your convenience.

 What Conditions Can Exposure Therapy Treat?

-Exposure therapy has been researched extensively and can be helpful for a range of problems, such as:
+The effectiveness of exposure therapy has been researched extensively and can be helpful for a range of mental health conditions, such as:

 1. In Vivo Exposure: Facing your fear in real life.
 Of course, there typically is a gradual build-up to real-life exposure.